rjw57/gitlab-deploy-playground/README.md

 $ terraform apply
 ```

+### Configure SAML authentication

+The deployment automatically generates a key and self-signed certificate to
+integrate with Raven's Shibboleth personality.
+Before you can authenticate using
+Raven, you will need to add some metadata to the Raven metadata site.
+See the
+"recipes" section below for more information.

 ### First ever deployment

 > This section only applies if you are deploying completely from scratch.
 You
 > may be doing this if you are making use of terraform's
 > [workspace](https://www.terraform.io/docs/state/workspaces.html) feature.

-This section is of use if you are getting errors of the following form:
+If you are getting errors of the following form:

 ```
 module.{...}.provider.google: google: could not find default credentials.